Trump failing to track foreign cash at his hotels

 If the Trump Organization has not already started tracking foreign government diplomats who stay at Trump hotels, Repetti predicted that it would be "a nightmare" to gather the information.

-"It would be almost impossible," he said.
+"It would be almost impossible," she said.
 "Someone is going to have to come in and go through every single reservation."

 The Trump Organization's decision to use estimates could also be practically and legally problematic.